LTE frequency bands

 Long-Term Evolution (LTE) telecommunications networks use several frequency bands with associated bandwidths.

 Frequency bands

 From Tables 5.5-1 "E-UTRA Operating Bands" and 5.6.1-1 "E-UTRA Channel Bandwidth" of the latest published version of the 3GPP TS 36.101, the following table lists the specified frequency bands of LTE and the channel bandwidths each band supports.
+Band numbers can be written prefixed by a "b" as in "b66" for band 66.

 Obsolete frequency bands

 These bands were defined by the 3GPP, but have never been deployed commercially, supported by commercial devices or are no longer used.

 Deployments by region

 The following table shows the standardized LTE bands and their regional use.
 The main LTE bands are in bold print.
 Not yet deployed are not available (N/A).
 Partial deployments varies from country to country and the details are available at List of LTE networks.